Nickel Alloy Plate

 The chemical composition of Alloy 625 is also responsible for its outstanding corrosion resistance in a variety of severe operating environments along with resistance to oxidation and carburization in high temperature service.
 The alloy is resistant to pitting, crevice corrosion, impingement corrosion, intergranular attack and is almost immune to chloride stress corrosion cracking.

 Alloy 625 can be easily welded and processed by standard shop fabrication practices.

-- Aerospace Components – bellows and expansion joints, ducting systems, jet engine exhaust systems, engine thrust-reversers, turbine shroud rings
+- Aerospace Components – bellows and expansion joints, ducting systems, engine thrust-reversers, turbine shroud rings

 - Air Pollution Control – chimney liners, dampers, flue gas desulfurization (FGD) components

 - Chemical Processing – equipment handling both oxidizing and reducing acids, super-phosphoric acid production